Arab Revolt: Northward expeditions (January–November 1917)

 In 1917, Lawrence arranged a joint action with the Arab irregulars and forces under Auda Abu Tayi, until then, in the employ of the Ottomans, against the port city of Aqaba.
 This is now known as the Battle of Aqaba.
 Aqaba was the only remaining Ottoman port on the Red Sea and threatened the right flank of Britain's Egyptian Expeditionary Force defending Egypt, and preparing to advance into Sanjak Maan of the Syria Vilayet.
 Capture of Aqaba would aid transfer of British supplies to the Arab revolt.
-Lawrence and Auda left Wedj on 9 May 1917 with a party of 40 men, to recruit a mobile force from the Howeitat, a tribe located in the area.
+Lawrence and Auda left Wejh on 9 May 1917 with a party of 40 men, to recruit a mobile force from the Howeitat, a tribe located in the area.
 On 6 July, after an overland attack, Aqaba fell to those Arab forces with only a handful of casualties.

 Lawrence then rode 150 miles to Suez to arrange Royal Navy delivery of food and supplies for the 2,500 Arabs and 700 Ottoman prisoners in Aqaba.
 Soon the city was co-occupied by a large Anglo-French flotilla, including warships and sea planes, which helped the Arabs secure their hold on Aqaba.
 Even as the Hashemite armies advanced, they still encountered sometimes fierce opposition from local residents.
 In July 1917, residents of the town of Karak fought against the Hashemite forces and turned them back.
 Later in 1917, British intelligence reports suggested that most of the tribes in the region east of the Jordan River were "firmly in the Ottoman camp."
 The tribes feared repressions and losing the money they had received from the Ottomans for their loyalty.

 Later in 1917, the Hashemite warriors made a series of small raids on Ottoman positions in support of British General Allenby's winter attack on the Gaza–Bersheeba defensive line, which led to the Battle of Beersheba.
 Typical of such raids was one led by Lawrence in September 1917, that saw Lawrence destroy a Turkish rail convoy by blowing up the bridge it was crossing at Mudawwara and then ambushing the Turkish repair party.
 In November 1917, as aid to Allenby's offensive, Lawrence launched a deep-raiding party into the Yarmouk River valley, which failed to destroy the railway bridge at Tel ash-Shehab, but succeeded in ambushing and destroying the train of General Mehmed Cemal Pasha, the commander of the Ottoman VII Corps.
 Allenby's victories led directly to the British capture of Jerusalem just before Christmas 1917.